 Revenue from the provision of consulting services is recognised upon the delivery of the service to the customer.

 Haoma has negotiated royalty contracts with companies for materials mined from Haoma's tenements.
-Royalty revenue is recognised and/or accrued upon confirmation that the material subject to royalty has been extracted from Haoma's tenements.
+Royalty revenue is recognised and/or accrued upon confirmation that the royalty entitlement has been triggered in accordance with the underlying royalty agreement.